 Arizona Telecommunications Equipment Distribution Program (AzTEDP)

-Applicants can qualify as Deaf, Hard of Hearing, DeafBlind, or Speech-Impaired.
+Applicants can qualify as Deaf, Hard of Hearing, DeafBlind, Combined Vision and Hearing Loss (CVHL) or Speech-Impaired.

 AzTEDP is the free, state-funded program that offers telecommunications devices to qualified residents with hearing loss or speech challenges who need assistance using the telephone effectively.

 Click HERE to download a HARD OF HEARING packet (doesn't hear well, but can speak)

 Click HERE to download a DEAF packet (typically American Sign Language users, keyboard used to express)